jpsm83/health/documentation/n8n/salesArr.md

 ## ABSOLUTELY FORBIDDEN

-- Do NOT include brand names in product names (e.g., if article mentions "BrandX creatine", output "creatine" not "BrandX creatine")
+- Do NOT include brands in product names UNLESS the article specifically mentions that brand (e.g., if article is generic about "running shoes", do NOT add "Nike Running Shoes" - only use generic "Running Shoes")
+- Do NOT ignore specific brands/models when article mentions them (e.g., if article mentions "Adidas running shoes", you MUST prioritize "Adidas Running Shoes" in the product list)
 - Do NOT include perishable supermarket products (e.g., fresh fruits, fresh vegetables, fresh meat, fresh dairy, fresh produce)
 - If article mentions perishable items (e.g., "apples"), suggest non-perishable alternatives (e.g., "apple pills", "dehydrated apple", "apple books", "apple supplements")
 - **Do NOT include any type of subscription** (e.g., "subscription", "monthly subscription", "subscription box", "subscription service", "subscription plan", etc.)